THE BIG 3: Top Year-End Giving Strategies

 - It’s very easy for the charity to accept and quickly liquidate.
 All they need is a simple brokerage account to receive the shares or to partner with someone like DonateStock to process for you.

 The deduction can be useful in many ways, including off-setting capital gains tax when rebalancing an investment portfolio or any other significant taxable event.
 If the donor really likes the stock that was given, there is no reason they can’t use that tax savings to re-purchase the stock.
 Now, they own the same stock, but with a much higher basis.

 #2: Qualified Charitable Distribution

 If you know me at all, you know that I’m a HUGE proponent of the QCD or “IRA Charitable Rollover”.
 It’s a fantastic giving option for those of us who are 70 1/2 or older.
-According to a report from FreeWill, QCD gifts increased more than 73% from 2017 to 2018.
+According to a report from FreeWill, the number of QCD gifts increased more than 390% from 2019 through 202!.
 Here’s why people are jumping on this strategy.

 - Many people don’t need or want the entire distribution, but are forced to take it every year.
 It can raise taxes on things like Social Security tax, Medicare premiums, and overall income taxes.

 - Distributions can be very large – sometimes in the tens or hundreds of thousands.